 In addition to course instruction, I’ve also mentored several undergraduate students by employing them as research assistants.
 If you are an undergraduate at Notre Dame interested in working as a research assistant and/or learning more about the political science research process, please contact me directly.

 Below are descriptions for courses I’ve instructed with syllabi and unredacted student evaluations (linked).

 Although the majority of American policymaking happens at the subnational level, most of us know very little about what happens in our state capitals.
 This is concerning given the size and scope of state governments in the U.S., which tax and spend in the billions of dollars and create policies that affect our lives in very tangible ways.
 For example: California, if it were a country, would have the 5th largest economy in the world, with its $3 trillion GDP exceeding that of the UK, India, France, and Italy.
 Still, our schools, media, and popular political discourse focus overwhelmingly on national and international politics, minimizing the importance of subnational government.

-This course examines the politics and policymaking of state-level governments in the U.S. by focusing on the offices (such as governors and legislators) and intervening institutions (e.g. campaigns & elections, interest groups, and direct democracy) within them.
-This class is structured to familiarize students with the unique governmental challenges and features of the American states, as well as to provide them with the analytical insight and methodological capabilities to critically engage with political questions in the future.
+This course examines the politics and policymaking of state governments in the U.S., focusing on the offices (such as governors and legislators) and intervening institutions (e.g. campaigns & elections, interest groups, and direct democracy) within them.
+This class is structured to familiarize students with the unique governmental challenges faced by American states, as well as to provide them with the analytical insight and methodological capabilities to critically engage with political questions in the future.